jQSfire125/my_blog/_posts/2020-05-01-bootcamp-research.markdown

 | Part-time | | 9 months | 28 weeks | 10 months | 18 months | 3 - 6 months |
 | $ | | 18k | 16k | 15k | 30k | 5 - 10k |

-It is really cool that you can spend a few months studying programming online and then be able to get a job as a programmer.
-It is also encouraging that a lot of the bootcamps offer the possibility of charging for the tuition payments once you get a job, it opens doors for people who can not afford it.
+It is extraordinary that you can spend a few months studying programming online and then getting a job as a programmer.
+It is also encouraging that many bootcamps offer the possibility of charging for the tuition payments once you get a job.

-From what I have been able to understand, software engineering and fullstack web are very similar.
+It seems that software engineering and full-stack web are very similar.
 Data Science seems very interesting: